 Sturbaum et al. (1970) exposed 40 Chinese hamsters via the nose to [144 Ce]-cerous chloride aerosol, activity median diameter of 0.83 μm and a GSD of 1.7, for 20 minutes and sacrificed small groups (n = 4) at 2, 8, 16, 28, 64, 128, and 256 days after exposure.
 Whole-body and tissue (types unreported) measurements of cerium radioactivity were made.
-The liver and skeleton exhibited between 1 and 10% of the initial body burden throughout the post-administration measurements, while the lung portion of the initial body burden diminished from approximately 20 at two hours to <1% by study's end.
+The liver and and tissue (types unreported) measurements of cerium radioactivity were made.
+The liver a skeleton exhibited between 1 and 10% of the initial body burden throughout the postskeleton exhibited between 1 and 10% of the initial body burden throughout the postadministration measurements, while the lung portion of the initial body burden diminished from approximately 20 at two hours to <1% by study's end.